-Mose Graham began working for our family as a yard maintenance man in 1947 when I was 8 years old.
-Over the next 15 years which he worked at our home he became one of my best friends and confidants.
-It is sad to remember this, but a black man was never identified as “Mister.”
+Mose Graham began working for our family as a yard maintenance man in 1947 when I was eight years old.
+Over the next fifteen years during which he worked at our home he became one of my best friends and confidants.
+It is sad to remember, but a black man was never identified as “Mister.”
 A term of respect which was frequently used was “Brother;” thus Mose Graham was known to my family and me as Brother Mose.

 Brother Mose was in his late 40’s in age when he began working for us, but he always seemed to me to be an old man.
 He was five feet eight inches tall, weighing about one hundred and fifty pounds and with thinning grey hair.
 Unfortunately he had poor dental hygiene and had one single incisor in his upper gums with multiple other upper teeth which were in poor condition.
 He called his front tooth a “snaggle-tooth,” and often bragged he could strip a barbecued rib as fast as anyone with a full set of front teeth.
 His lower teeth were also in poor condition.
 Dental care was out of the question for Brother Mose since there were no black dentists in the area, and to my knowledge white dentists did not accept blacks as patients.